luqhakeem/IoT-Smart-Parking-System-Web-Server/README.md

 # IoT Smart Parking System (Web Server)

-A simple system with basic user authentication to read and list down all the vacant parking lot and receive data from **Arduino** MCU.
+A simple system with basic user authentication using md5() password encryption to read and list down all the vacant parking lot and receive data from **Arduino** MCU.

 Based on **PHP** and **MySQL** database.